SatyamTank07/sentiment-analysis/README.md

-# 🚀 Sentiment Analysis Web Application
+# 🚀 # Sentiment Analysis Web Application - Fine-tuned on IMDb Dataset

 A complete **Sentiment Analysis** product built using **FastAPI**, **React.js**, **Transformers**, and **Docker** — fully containerized and deployed on **Render (free hosting)**.